 An Added Tidbit

 Interestingly, the salt produced in reactions such as the above is more nearly neutral than either the acid or the base used to produce it.
 In fact, table salt is pretty well neutral.
 Don’t look for salt to produce heartburn when you consume it.
 Simply enjoy the flavor enhancement.
-Unless health issues, that is, dictate you avoid it.
+Unless, that is, health issues dictate you avoid it.